NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

 Currently, some applications on Kestrel are not scaling with the expected performance.
 We are actively working with the vendor's engineers to resolve these issues.
 For now, for these applications, we recommend:

-1. Setting the following environment variables:
+1. Setting the following envrionment variables (for Cray MPICH):
 ```
 export MPICH_SHARED_MEM_COLL_OPT=mpi_bcast,mpi_barrier
 export MPICH_COLL_OPT_OFF=mpi_allreduce